dotlang/language/README.md

 This is how collections and ... will be implemented in core.

 Note that `typename` section must come before `struct` section.
+For each tempalte class, there is a base interface class which is equal to the class definition minus everything related to typenames.
+According to definition, all template class instances, conform to the base class, so base interface can be the base type for all template classes.
+This means `Stack` is the base interface for `Stack<int>, Stack<float>` and all other stacks and if you need to write a method accepting any stack you can use it: `void getStack(Stack s)`.

 ###Exception handling